 - Lower-Division GE (6 units): Area C (3 units in any subarea) and Area D (3 units).
 D2 satisfies US History if needed; D3 satisfies US/CA Government requirement if needed).

 - Upper-Division GE (9 units): Courses required for the major may double-count if approved for UD GE.

 - B.A.
 Biology students satisfy Complementary Studies by taking courses in chemistry, physics, and mathematics that are required for the major.

 - Major Upper-Division Requirements/GWAR (17-22 units)

 University Electives: 7 or More Units

 Depends on course choices made at the community college, how transferred units are applied to the requirements above, and course choices at SF State.
-Some courses may meet more than one requirement, e.g. both in UD GE and the major.
-Upper-division electives recommended in order to meet the minimum 40-unit requirement.
+Some courses may meet more than one requirement, e.g., both in UD GE and the major.
+Upper-division electives recommended to meet the minimum 40-unit requirement.